nencki-lobi/ICE-cultural-validation/README.md

 Please cite the corresponding publication when using these materials:

 > Marczak, M., Wierzba, M., Morote Rios, R., Kossowski, B., Marchewka A., & Klöckner, C.A.
 (2023) *Emotional responses to climate change in Norway and Ireland - cross-cultural validation of the Inventory of Climate Emotions (ICE)* PsyArXiv.
-[DOI]()
+DOI:10.31234/osf.io/v8hm9. [https://psyarxiv.com/v8hm9/](https://psyarxiv.com/v8hm9/)

 ## Contents